 Especially during the Iceland summer, it is very important to be prepared for everything.
-The summer can bring you beautiful days with sunshine and a day temperature of 25°C, but it can also bring horrible cold winds and a lot of rain.
+The summer can bring you beautiful days with sunshine and temperatures of 25°C, but it can also bring horrible cold winds and a lot of rain.

-During the Iceland winter the weather can still be very unpredictable when it comes to rain and wind.
+During the Iceland winter, the weather can still be very unpredictable when it comes to rain and wind.
 The only thing you know for sure is that it’s going to be a cold winter.
-That for it is easier to get dressed, as you just know you have to dress for the cold.
+Therefore, it is easier to get dressed, as you would for the cold.

 I always wear at least 2 layers on my legs, which is a long thermal underpants as a base layer and a ‘normal’ pants or ski pants as outer layer.

-On my upper body, I prefer to wear at least 3 layers, which is a long-sleeved thermal t-shirt as a base layer, then a warm, preferable fleece-lined, hoodie, and a waterproof outer layer, which mostly is a waterproof ski or winter jacket.
+On my upper body, I prefer to wear at least 3 layers, which is a long-sleeved thermal t-shirt as a base layer, then a warm fleece-lined hoodie, and a waterproof outer layer, which mostly is a waterproof ski or winter jacket.

-And then make sure to always bring a wind & waterproof pants and jacket.
-The Icelandic wind can be super cold and a windproof layer helps you to protect you from the cold.
+Then make sure to always bring a wind & waterproof pants and jacket.
+The Icelandic wind can be super cold and a windproof layer helps protect you from the cold.
 If you make sure this layer is also rainproof, it makes it multi-functional.

 What to pack for Iceland

 So, now you know what to wear in Iceland, you might be able to put a packing list together.
-But don’t forget there are some more things you need to bring to Iceland!
-To make it easy for you, I’ve made a list below which I separated in ‘things you always need to bring to Iceland‘, ‘things to pack for an Iceland summer trip‘ and ‘things to pack for an Iceland winter trip‘.
+But don’t forget there are some other things you need to bring to Iceland!
+To make it easy for you, I’ve made a list below which is separated into ‘things you always need to bring to Iceland’, ‘things to pack for an Iceland summer trip’, and ‘things to pack for an Iceland winter trip‘.

 What you always need to bring to Iceland

-No matter when you go to Iceland, some items you always need to bring with you.
-That for, make sure to add the following items to your Iceland packing list.
+No matter when you go to Iceland, there are some items you always need to bring with you.
+Therefore, make sure to add the following items to your Iceland packing list.